Westminster maternity suite – January 2021

 Antenatal and postnatal ward

-One partner or accompanying adult can visit for up to two hours per day, using a booking system.
-This will help us maintain social distancing between other visitors and maternity staff.
-To book a slot, please contact the Westminster Maternity Suite customer care team on 020 7188 3457.
+One named support person may visit Westminster Maternity Suite daily between 1pm and 5pm.
+A booking system is in place to help us maintain social distancing between other visitors and maternity staff.
+To book a slot, please contact the customer care team on 020 7188 3457.

 Unfortunately we are unable to meet the two-metre social distancing requirements in our waiting areas.
 Therefore, we are currently unable to reintroduce partners or a supporting adult for women attending ultrasound appointments.